Emerging Issues in TCPA Class Actions: Impact of McLaughlin v. McKesson and Defense Strategies to Novel Claims

 This 90-minute webinar is eligible in most states for 1.5 CLE credits.

-This CLE webinar will guide class action defense counsel through issues arising from the novel theory that violation of the "quiet hours" provisions of the Telephone Consumer Protection Act (TCPA) subjects the sender to liability even if the recipient may have previously consented to receive such messages.
-The panel will discuss best approaches for these cases.
-They will review recent developments in TCPA jurisprudence, analyze plaintiff's wording of the pertinent quiet hours allegations, offer defense approaches to challenging certification, identify potential merits defenses, and posit discovery strategies for reducing settlement leverage.
+This CLE webinar will offer guidance to class action defense counsel on emerging issues and claims under the Telephone Consumer Protection Act (TCPA) and the impact of McLaughlin Chiropractic Associates, Inc. v.
+McKesson Corp., ___ U.S. ___ (June 20, 2025).
+The panel will review recent developments in TCPA jurisprudence, analyze cases alleging violation of the TCPA’s “quiet hours”" provisions, offer defense approaches for challenging certification, identify potential merits defenses, and posit discovery strategies for reducing settlement leverage.

 Faculty